Azure/acs-demos/rest_enqueue/README.md

-Producer is the base container for event producers.
-It provides a rest endpoint (implemented by 'src/server.py').
-When this API is called it will generate a message in the queue.
+rest-enqueue provides a REST interface that enables the posting of messages to a queue (implemented by 'src/server.py').

 # Running

-`docker run -d -p 5000:5000 --env-file env.conf rgardler/acs-logging-test-producer`
+`docker run -d -p 5000:5000 --env-file env.conf rgardler/acs-logging-test-rest-enqueue`

 # REST API